 We generate revenues from technology development, product sales and license payments.
 We derive technology development revenues from providing research and development services to third parties, including government entities, academic institutions and corporations, and from achieving milestones established by some of these contracts and in collaboration agreements.
 In general, we complete contracted research over periods ranging from six months to three years, and recognize these revenues over the life of the contract as costs are incurred or upon the achievement of certain milestones built into the contracts.
-Our product revenues reflect amounts that we receive from sales of our products or development of products for third parties and currently represent approximately 26% of our total revenues.
-Our license revenues comprise up-front license fees paid to us in connection with licenses or sublicenses of certain patents and other intellectual property as well as royalties, which currently represent an insignificant portion of our product and license revenues.
+Our product revenues reflect amounts that we receive from sales of our products or development of products for third parties and currently represent approximately 19% of our total revenues for the three months ended March 31, 2009.
+Our license revenues comprise up-front license fees paid to us in connection with licenses or sublicenses of certain patents and other intellectual property as well as royalties, which currently represent an insignificant portion of our product and license revenues, due to the completion of certain funded project development projects during 2008.